wailingwombat/portfolio-project/README.md

 ## Deployment

-This site is deployed to GitHub Pages and uses a custom domain (annanguyen.design).
-The deployment is automated using GitHub Actions.
+This site is deployed to Vercel and uses a custom domain (annanguyen.design).

 ## Development